Skip to main content

 Infrastructure Provisioning

-• EFS file system with automated backups for shared recordings
+• EFS file system with backups for shared recordings

-• BBB configuration: Instance-specific setup for BigBlueButton, FreeSWITCH, and TURN server
+• Configure BigBlueButton, FreeSWITCH, and TURN for the instance

 Helm Charts

-• Scalelite chart: Load balancer deployment with database configuration and EFS integration
+• Scalelite chart with database config and EFS mount

 Management Tooling